-For FGHRS with a FGHRS heat store, multiply the monthly savings calculated at step 4, G1.2 by the factor in Table G1 below.
-Multiplication is not applicable to FGHRS without a FGHRS heat store (G1.1).
+For FGHRS with a FGHRS heat store, the monthly savings are calculated at step 4, G1.2 using the factor in Table G1 below.
+Adjustment is not applicable to FGHRS without a FGHRS heat store (G1.1).
 Refer to 9.3, 9.4 and D2.2 for low temperature heating and compensating control definitions.